 Item 31.
 Other Expenses of Issuance and Distribution.

-The following table shows the fees and expenses, other than underwriting discounts and commissions, to be paid by us in connection with the sale and distribution of the securities being registered hereby.
+The following table shows the fees and expenses to be paid by us in connection with the sale and distribution of the securities being registered hereby.
 All amounts except the SEC registration fee are estimated.